basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Per-Bucket.md

 Some changes have occurred between 1.1 and 1.2.

-These `repl` values are available in Riak EE version 1.1 and above:
+These `repl` values are available in Riak Enterprise version 1.1 and above:

   * `true`: enable replication (realtime + fullsync)
   * `false`: disable replication (realtime + fullsync)

-These option values are only available in Riak EE version 1.2 and above:
+These option values are only available in Riak Enterprise version 1.2 and above:

   * `realtime`: replication only occurs in realtime for this bucket
   * `fullsync`: replication only occurs during a fullsync operation